axelvaldez/radical-companies/_posts/radical-foundation/2023-05-01-meaning-and-belong-happen-in-community.markdown

   <p>Loneliness is more than just a bad feeling.
 When people are socially disconnected, their risk of anxiety and depression increases.
 So does their risk of heart disease (29%), dementia (50%), and stroke (32%).
 The increased risk of premature death associated with social disconnection is comparable to smoking daily&mdash;and maybe even greater than the risk associated with obesity.</p>
   <p id="signature">Vivek Murthy, US Surgeon General, New York Times<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a></p>
  </div>
  <p>But isolation of groups into competing silos is fundamental to <span class="_paradigm">FIAT</span> culture.
 Divide and conquer!
-The more groups compete with each other, the lesser chance that they will get together to fight the things that really hurts them, like <span class="_paradigm">FIAT</span> ownership.</p>
+The more groups compete with each other, the lesser chance that they will get together to fight the things that really hurts them and holds back society, like <span class="_paradigm">FIAT</span> ownership.</p>

 <div style="margin-bottom:1in; width:80%; padding:0 10%; font-family: American Typewriter, serif; ">
  <span style="float:left;  "><a Href="https://radicalcompanies.com/2023/04/17/feelings-are-not-enough">Previous</a></span>